GregUtas/robust-services-core/docs/RSC-Coding-Guidelines.md

 # Robust Services Core: Coding Guidelines
 All code must `>parse` successfully.

-Use the `>check` and `>trim` commands to help determine whether software follows these guidelines.
+Use the `>check` command to help determine whether software follows recommended guidelines.

 The existing software does not always follow every guideline.
 In some cases, there is a good reason for violating a guideline.
 In others, the effort that would be needed to make the software conform is better spent elsewhere.
+Some of the software was developed before C++11, so there are things that it should still adopt (e.g. greater use of std::unique_ptr).

 ## Formatting
 Try to make it impossible for the reader to tell where code was added or changed.